 Passing or better results on written and oral prelims convey the department’s confidence in a student’s readiness for teaching responsibilities in the examined fields, participation in debates involving those fields within the larger discipline, and independent research and writing of the dissertation.

 Preliminary written examinations consist of three fields, one major and two minor.
 Four courses must be taken for the major field and two for each of the minor fields.
 Exam fields are broad fields of study (see the current list), not specific topics or research interests.
 Not all reading for preliminary examinations is usually satisfied in the courses taken for each field.
 The major field exam requires a substantial background in the literature of the field.
 Minor fields generally require a survey knowledge of the field and familiarity with major historiographical and thematic issues within it.
-Students should consult with their examiners about the appropriate preparation for each of their field examinations.
+Students should consult with their examiners early in the process about the appropriate preparation for each of their field examinations and consult regularly.

 Students entering with an MA typically take prelim exams during their third year in the program.
 Students entering with a BA typically complete exams during their fourth year.
 Please make sure to submit the preliminary exam schedule by the last day of the semester prior to the semester you plan to begin taking preliminary examinations.
 You must be registered the entire semester for your preliminary exams and oral defense.

 All coursework for your fields must be completed at the time you begin your exams and your PhD Portfolio approved.
 It is acceptable to be finishing a final requirement or two if they are not courses required for a prelim exam you are taking during the same semester.
 Language requirements must be completed before the oral exam.

 Students may take the course labeled 597P (with the DGS) during the semester preceding or during prelims as directed readings preparatory to prelims.